Category Archives: COURSES

 • Each session includes up to 1 hour of preparation and/or feedback.

-• Additional preparation, reading or review is charged at £35/hour.
+• Additional preparation, reading or review is charged at £35/hour (agreed in advance).

 • If the consultation fee is a barrier, please get in touch to discuss ways that we can make it more accessible for you.

-• Invoices are payable within one month of the issue date.
+• Payment is by invoice issued after the session and payable within one month of the issue date.

 Cancellation policy